-I am currently a full-time freelance writer but I actually started freelance writing to make more money on the side.
+I used to be a full-time freelance writer but I actually started freelance writing to make more money on the side.
 One of the reasons I love freelance writing is the ROI on your time and effort.

 While you can get freelance gigs that pay more than minimum wage, it is usually not much more than minimum wage.
 On the other hand with freelance writing, you can make upwards of hundreds of dollars an hour.